irisnet/service-gen/README.md

         System.out.println("Got response: "+ JSON.toJSONString(res));
       }
       ```

-    - When you get a response from provider, output will appear on terminal.
+    - When consumer get a response from provider, output will appear on terminal.

   - **provider**
     - Example of go